tedw4rd/tedw4rd.github.io/projects/index.md

 ---
-layout: project
+layout: projects
 title: Projects
-excerpt: "Some projects I've worked on"
 comments: false
 ---

-I've been making games and software tools since 2010.
-I especially like working with Python, Javascript, and the Unity game engine.
-Here's some stuff I've made for you to use and play with.
+I enjoy designing games of all kinds, but I find educational and therapeutic games to be especially fun and rewarding.
+These are a few games that I'm particularly proud of.